projectdiscovery/cvemap/README.md

 ## Tips

+- Use `vulnx filters` to discover all available search fields and their syntax
 - Start with broad searches, then narrow down with filters
 - Use `--json` for scripting and automation
 - Combine multiple filters for precise results